-The mission of The College of St. Scholastica Undergraduate Social Work Program is to prepare social work practitioners who demonstrate entry-level competence, practice ethical behavior, promote social justice and serve diverse communities in the Benedictine tradition, which includes the values of community, hospitality, respect, stewardship, and love of learning.
-Social work addresses the needs of individuals, families, groups and communities.
-The core values of the profession are service, social justice, dignity and worth of the individual, importance of human relationships, integrity and competence.
-The College of St. Scholastica Social Work Program embraces the mission of the social work profession in the context of the College's Benedictine tradition.
-The program requires graduates to be well prepared for beginning generalist professional practice.
+It is the mission of The College of St. Scholastica Social Work Program to prepare social work practitioners who demonstrate entry-level competence, practice ethical behavior, promote social justice and serve diverse communities in the Benedictine tradition, which includes the values of community, hospitality, stewardship, and love of learning.

 Graduates find employment in a variety of settings, some of which include: child and family service agencies, hospitals and other health care facilities, community action agencies, schools, child and adult protection, residential treatment programs, tribal social service agencies, gerontological services, mental health settings, criminal justice, developmental/mental disability programs, and international social work.

 St. Scholastica graduates also may enter most MSW programs with advanced standing, requiring only 12 - 16 months of graduate study.
 For students who care about people and want to make a difference, social work may be the appropriate major.